yoyo922/website-test-focus21/README.txt

 - Bootstrap framwork used but dont completly understand it

-Things still need to be done
+Things still need to be done:

 - using BEM methods more.